What Is 30 Of 90

 Understanding "30 of 90" lays the foundation for more complex mathematical concepts:

 • Probability: The fraction 1/3 can represent the probability of a specific event occurring.
-For instance, if there are 90 equally likely outcomes, and 30 favor a particular event, the probability of that event is 1/3.
+As an example, if there are 90 equally likely outcomes, and 30 favor a particular event, the probability of that event is 1/3.

 • Statistical Analysis: Ratios and percentages are crucial for interpreting and presenting statistical data, comparing groups, and identifying trends.